 Let’s pretend we live in an alternate universe.
 In this universe, everything is the exact same as it is here, except Rey is a boy.
 Now, can you honestly say you’d find Mr. Rey remotely interesting?
 That he wouldn’t be just another boring action hero?
 That you’d remember any of his dialog or want to buy his action figure?
 That he wasn’t too good at everything?
 That everything he did was really earned?
 I think your opinions on Rey might be a little different.

 So if the only compelling thing about a character is their gender, I think we deserve a better female action hero.
-Thank goodness we’ll always have Sarah Connor and Ellen Ripley.
+Speaking of which, I’m going to go watch Terminator 2 and Aliens again.